DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 [target user specification]

 If the target user specification is the top level user specification, then target user specification is skipped, as it was already provided.

-For top level code, the ModuleDependencies.md and APISignatures.md file appear in the src/ directory.
+This workflow calls an LLM directly.

 2. implemented - no cached UserSpecification